SravanRajupalem/FootballPredictions/README.rst

 - A high-level API allows data scraping from the FBRef website (https://fbref.com/) to obtain match logs data of signed players from the top 5 European Leagues (Spain, Italy, France, Germani, and England).
 - A high-level API allows data scraping from the TransfMarkt website (https://www.transfermarkt.com/) to obtain all possible players' injury data.
 - Reference Table of mapped IDs from Fbref players and TransferMarkt sites
-- Time series ML models to build injury predictors ...
+- Time series ML models to build injury predictors
+- Multiple Visualizations to help the user of all results
+- A set of interactive tools to compare players and generate predictions based on players selected by users

 **Important note**